-Code Operational Plan Activity Measures Timef rame Responsibility Supporting , 25/26 26/27 27/28 28/29 , Resources 7.2.1 Operate and maintain sewage treatment and effluent discharge plants and pump stations services at Leeton, Yanco, Whitton and Number of non- compliances in relation to effluent discharge Percentage completion of X X X X Manager Water & Waste Water Wastewater Asset Management Plan Wamoon scheduled works Capex (Sewer Reserve Fund) - 25/26 \$250K for overhauls of sewer pump station \$150K for overhaul of No. 4 pump station - Vance Estate \$15K for overhaul of No. 27 pump station \$100K for sedimentation tank automation of all plants \$15K for replacing alum dosing tank level sensors and indictors \$325K for redesign of access to sludge transfer pump \$300K for upgrade and recoat of inlet at LSTP \$200K for design and install of a new septic tank waste receival facility \$650K for construction of additional tank Capex (Sewer Reserve Fund) - 26/27 \$250K for overhauls of sewer pump station \$150K for overhaul of No. 4 pump station \$350K for pump replacements \$50K for sedimentation tank automation of all plants \$50K for design and install of a new septic tank waste receival facility Capex (Sewer Reserve Fund) - 27/28 \$250K for overhauls of sewer pump station \$150K for overhauls of sewer pump station telemetry and automation \$650K for construction of additional tank
+Code Operational Plan Activity Measures Time irame Responsibility Supporting 25/26 26/27 28/29 Resources 7.2.1 Operate and maintain sewage treatment and effluent discharge plants and pump stations services at Leeton, Yanco, Whitton and Wamoon Number of non- compliances in relation to effluent discharge X X X X Manager Water & Waste Water Wastewater Asse Management Plan Percentage completion of scheduled works х x x x Capex (Sewer Reserve Fund) - 25/26 \$250K for overhauls of sewer pump station \$150K for overhaul of No. 4 pump station - Vance Estate \$15K for overhaul of No. 27 pump station \$100K for sedimentation tank automation of all plants \$15K for replacing alum dosing tank level sensors and indictors \$325K for redesign of access to sludge transfer pump \$300K for upgrade and recoat of inlet at LSTP \$200K for design and install of a new septic tank waste receival facility \$650K for construction of additional tank Capex (Sewer Reserve Fund) - 26/27 \$250K for overhauls of sewer pump station \$150K for overhaul of No. 4 pump station - Vance Estate \$15K for overhaul of No. 27 pump station \$350K for pump replacements \$50K for sedimentation tank automation of all plants \$50K for design and install of a new septic tank waste receival facility Capex (Sewer Reserve Fund) - 27/28 \$250K for overhauls of sewer pump station \$150K for overhaul of No. 4 pump station - Vance Estate \$437K for upgrades to waste water telemetry and automation

-Capex (Sewer Reserve Fund) - 28/29 \$250K for overhauls of sewer pump station \$150K for overhaul of No. 4 pump station - Vance Estate \$390K for upgrades to waste water telemetry and automation \$650K for construction of additional tank --- -- -- -- -- -- --
+Capex (Sewer Reserve Fund) - 28/29 \$250K for overhauls of sewer pump station \$150K for overhaul of No. 4 pump station - Vance Estate \$390K for upgrades to waste water telemetry and automation \$650K for construction of additional tank --- -- -- -- -- --